DHTMLX/docs-suite/docs/dataview/configuration.md

 ![](../assets/dataview/multiselection.png)

 By default, you can select only one item in a dataview, since selection of another item resets selection of the previous one.
-To enable the possbility to select several DataView items, make use of the [](dataview/api/dataview_multiselection_config.md) configuration option:
+To enable the possibility to select several DataView items, make use of the [multiselection](/dataview/api/dataview_multiselection_config/) configuration option:

 ~~~js
 const dataview = new dhx.DataView("dataview_container", {multiselection:true});
 ~~~

 Setting the **multiselection** property to *true* presupposes selection of multiple items by using Ctrl key.
 It is also possible to use the "Ctrl+click" combination to select several items.
-For this, you need to set the [](dataview/api/dataview_multiselection_config.md) configuration option to *"ctrlClick"*:
+For this, you need to set the [multiselection](/dataview/api/dataview_multiselection_config/) configuration option to *"ctrlClick"*:

 ~~~js
 const dataview = new dhx.DataView("dataview_container", {